jamie-allen/cpu_caches/preso/presentation.md

 	Shamelessly cribbed from this gist: https://gist.github.com/2843375

 !SLIDE transition=blindY
-# Current Intel Processors
+# Current Processors
+.notes Westmere was the 32nm die shrink of Nehalem.
+Ivy Bridge uses 22nm.
+I'm ignoring Oracle SPARC here, but note that Oracle is supposedly building a 16K core UltraSPARC 64.
+Current Intel top of the line is Xeon E7-8870 (80 cores, 32MB L3, 4TB RAM), but it's a Westmere-based microarchitecture.
+The E5-2600 Romley is the top shelf new Sandy Bridge offering - it's specs don't sound as mighty (8 cores per socket, max 20MB L3, 1TB RAM).
+Don't be fooled, the Direct Data IO makes up for it as disks network cards can do DMA (Direct Memory Access) from L3, not RAM.
+Also has two memory read ports, whereas previous architectures only had one and were a bottleneck for math-intensive applications.
+Sandy Bridge is 4-30MB (8MB is currently max for mobile platforms, even with Ivy Bridge), includes the processor graphics.
+Sandy/Ivy Bridge and Bulldozer support the new AVX (Advanced Vector Extensions) instruction set of x86.

-* Westmere
+* Intel
-* Nehalem
+	* Nehalem/Westmere
 	* Sandy Bridge
 	* Ivy Bridge - not on servers yet
+* AMD
+	* Bulldozer

 !SLIDE transition=blindY
 # Sandy Bridge Microarchitecture